cs87-dartmouth/Fall2021/documentation/assignment4.md

 Testing your code
 -----------------

 Testing sampling code can be notoriously difficult.
-To help you with this, we wrote a small sample testing feature into darts.
-When run in this mode, instead of rendering a scene, darts will run your sampling code and output statistics to help you decide whether your implementation is correct or not.
-The implementation is available in `include/darts/test.h` and the file(s) in `src/tests/`.
-Add these to your `CMakeLists.txt` file.
-This should compile the tests and make them available, but we still need to run them.
-In `src/darts.cpp`, add `#include <darts/test.h>` to the top and then call the function `run_tests()` right before the line containing `auto scene = make_shared<Scene>(j);`.
+To help you with this, we added a new sampling test into darts in `src/tests/`.
 Note that this code assumes you use the same sampling interface as we use – if you made changes, you might have to adapt the tool.

 Once you get the new code compiled, run `darts scenes/assignment4/test_materials.json`.